yss14/react-safeway/README.md

     	completed: boolean
     }

-    export const POSTS_QUERY = RESTQuery<Post[]>({
-    	// only one location where the generics for data and variables must be stated
+    // only one location where generics for data and variables must be stated export const POSTS_QUERY = RESTQuery<Post[]>({
     	url: "/posts",
     	key: "posts",
     })